- Coronavirus (COVID-19)

 There will be no physical events on offer and onsite reading of printed newspapers and magazines will be unavailable, but these can be accessed via our eResources.
 This is part of our virtual offer, which we will continue offering.
 More information on the libraries virtual offer, plus other fun and useful online resources, are available on the @RBKCLibraries Twitter account.

 Local studies and archives will only be offering a remote enquiry service until further notice.
 For more information, please email us at: email@example.com or telephone 0207 361 3038.

-Please note: The first floor of Kensington Central Library is currently closed until late August for essential maintenance.
+Please note: The first floor of Kensington Central Library is currently closed until further notice for essential maintenance.

 Study spaces at Chelsea Library